DoctorBJones/datadictionary/README.md

 ```

 You can also write directly to Excel from the `create_dictionary`
-function if you pass a file path and name as a quoted string.
-There is
+function if you pass a file path and name as a quoted string to the
-no visible output for this use.
+`file` parameter.
+There is no visible output for this use.

 ``` r